 We decided that the PIAT was needed as the resources available to deal with invasive ants were in many different places and sometimes hard to find.
 So some of the resources you will find here have been specifically developed for PIAT, but others are available in other places.
 We always provide links to the original sources of information.

 Anyone can use the PIAT.
 Biosecurity staff, consultants, village councils and home owners should find all they need here.
 If you can't find what you need here or think something is wrong or difficult to understand or use, contact us via email, or post or message us on our Facebook help page.
 We always want to make the toolkit better!

 All content on the PIAT is free for anyone to use, with a few copyright and ownership considerations to protect the owners of materials used in the toolkit.
-We would appreciate that if you find information on the toolkit that is useful to you, you mention the owners of the material and the PIAT.
+We would appreciate that if you find information on the toolkit that is useful to you, you mention the owners of the material and cite the PIAT.
 And please let us know if you do use it.